MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-android.md

 Patches, major & minor updates, and new operating system versions are released frequently.
 Organizations must keep devices updated to get the latest security updates.

-Devices with Android Google Mobile Services (GMS) include all the Google apps and services.
+Devices with Android Google Mobile Services (GMS) include all the Google apps and Google services.
 These apps and services are on top of the OEMs own firmware features and apps.
-These devices receive a different type of updates and they're updated randomly, depending on the behaviors by Google, the OEM, and the service carriers/telecommunication company.
+These devices receive a different type of updates and they're updated randomly, depending on the behaviors by Google, the OEM, and the service carrier/telecommunication company.

 Intune has built-in policies that can manage software updates.